Gua-tk/Linux-Auto-Customizer/DONE_IMPLEMENTATION.md

 - [x] `data_features.sh`: All features must be standarized to the default name and format of the variables for indirect expansion.
 - [x] `data_features.sh`: in net-tools installation: alias ports="netstat -tulanp" # alias nr="net-restart"
 - [x] `USR_BIN_FOLDER`: There should be no files in USR_BIN_FOLDER. features such as wallpapers, youtube-dl or cheat have to be moved
+- [x] `data_features.sh`: Post installation Search for a new version of caffeine or do the modifications in the actual version, but do not apply a patch #  wget -O - https://gist.githubusercontent.com/syneart/aa8f2f27a103a7f1e1812329fa192e65/raw/caffeine-indicator.patch | patch /usr/bin/caffeine-indicator

 ###### Axel
 - [x] Delete / rearrange arguments of one letter